Skip to Main Content

 SECTION 10: DELETING MAJORS, MINORS, AND CERTIFICATES (PROGRAM DISCONTINUANCE)

-Discontinuing an academic program directly affects curriculum, students, faculty, staff, budget and planning processes.
-Decisions of program discontinuance should be made based on careful planning rather than a reaction to an immediate or temporary economic crisis or situation.
+Discontinuing an academic program directly affects curriculum, students, faculty, staff, budget and planning processes; this section describes the process only for situations that do not result in faculty layoff.
+In every situation, decisions of program discontinuance should be made based on careful planning rather than a reaction to an immediate or temporary economic crisis or situation.
 Any decision to discontinue a program should be data informed, and should reflect a long-range judgment that the educational mission of the institution as a whole will be enhanced by program discontinuance.
 This includes the reallocation of resources to other programs with higher priority based on educational considerations.
 Such long-range judgments generally will involve the analysis of financial resources and the needs, value and quality of the program and any related college or school.
 Budget considerations should not be the primary reason for program discontinuance.

 If an academic program is being considered for discontinuance, decision makers should ensure that students are not unfairly impacted by program discontinuance or restructuring.